Transportation & Logistics (TL)

 TL 786.
 Public Transportation.
 3 Credits.

-Focuses on public transportation issues and models.
+This course focuses on public transportation issues and models.
 Topics include: policy issues, government's role in transit, transit planning, demand forecasting, performance evaluation, and system costing.
 Students will work on projects directly related to a transit system.
+Industry experts will provide guest lectures.
+Prereq: TL 782.

 TL 787.
 Public Transportation II.
 3 Credits.